Yashgit1893/ASIC-Design-Class/README.md

 </details>

 <details>
-<summary>LAB 2: Compiling the sum from 1 to n(value of n in the code sum1ton.c of Lab 1 is changed to 100) C program using RISC-V compiler. </summary>
+<summary>LAB 2: Compiling the sum1ton.c program using RISC-V compiler. </summary>

 Compiling the code using RISC-V compiler :